 Another company, Standout Jobs, sought to revitalize the job recruiting industry via a customized platform.
 They were so sure of their product that they didn’t do much (really any) customer research.
 It resulted in their first release being a big flop.

-Both of these products may have been successful—although we’ll never know—if the MVPs had been built and released only after the proper amount and type of research, along with a concrete, data-based hypothesis to test.
+Both of these products may have been successful—although we’ll never know—if the MVPs had been built and released only after the proper amount of “product viability testing” to determine if these ideas could achieve product/market fit.

 Hence, you must ask yourself some important questions:

 - What do I think will happen?

 The answers to these questions must be informed by data gleaned from market analysis as well as prototyping, user research, and interviews.
 Sussing this out directly impacts how you’ll scope which features to include and the extent of those features for the MVP.
 There is a fine line between lacking, good-enough, and overdoing it, but the impact can be the difference between success and failure.
 Answering these questions before building your MVP is foundational to getting the MVP in the sweet spot between too much and not enough.

 So how do you arrive at the proper hypothesis?
 Simply put, you need to begin in the right place: Seek to understand your market segment, and more specifically, your users and buyers.
 The Pragmatic institute explains, “For an MVP, each feature must be tied to tangibly solving a top customer problem.”
 Then, it makes sense that you can’t find your MVP’s sweet spot unless you understand what those problems are and the minimum required for a segment of your target market to consider your product a solution.

 To that end, the Pragmatic Institute coined the acronym NIHITO, which stands for “Nothing Important Happens in the Office.”
 Their point is, getting out into the real world and collecting data about real people is the proper way to understand their needs.
 In turn, this data informs how you can scope your MVP properly.